Defining Different Types of Grid Interconnection with Solar

-If you have access to the grid, you will store excess power you create in the utility grid.
-You treat the grid like a big battery, charging it when you have excess power and taking energy when you need more.
-The utility company credits you for the extra power you produce (net-metering) and allows you to pull from the gird when you need it (at night).
+If you have access to the grid, you will store the excess power you create in the utility grid.
+You are treating the grid like a big battery, charging it when you have excess power and taking energy when you need more.
+In most cases, the utility company credits you for the extra power you produce (net-metering) and allows you to pull from the grid when you need it (at night).

 An off-grid system doesn’t have any connection to the utility grid, so having some sort of alternative for storing excess energy is necessary.
 Off-grid homes require battery banks to store excess solar energy for later use.
-Without batteries or access to the grid, there would be no way to get energy to your home when your solar system isn’t producing.
+Without batteries or access to the grid, there wouldn’t be a way for you to have energy at night when your solar system isn’t producing.

 The top mistake people make when they decide they want to go off-grid: equating breaking ties with the utility company with cost savings.

 Grid-tied solar systems and off-grid solar systems are on different ends of the spectrum when it comes to cost.
 Grid-tied solar is the most cost-effective type of solar system.
-Solar batteries ensure you have power when the grid goes down.
+Batteries ensure you have power when the grid goes down.